-This bike which is number 1434 of 2000.
+This bike is number 1434 of 2000.
 Bike builder and enthusiast Sammy purchased the 2001 Ducati MH900E and owned it for several years, clocking up 11,000 miles on it before deciding it was time to add some personal touches.
-“I had always loved the MH and I think it is the ultimate modern day Café Racer with its single seat, great exhaust, great sound and aggressive stance.
-I thought that it had too many little details that made the bike not flow properly, so I started with complete disassembly and drew up a sketch with my own modifications and colour combination”.
+“I had always loved the MH and I think it is the ultimate modern-day Cafe Racer with its single-seat, great exhaust, great sound and aggressive stance.
+However, I thought that it had too many little details that made the design not flow properly, so I started with a complete disassembly and drew up a sketch with my own modifications and colour combination”.

-Sammy then had the frame, subframe and some of the engine panels covers off to be powder coated black.
-To balance the rear end he swapped the long stock mufflers for a pair of shortened Staintune axhaust with carbon sleeves, tucking them in nicely beneath the bikes unique tail section.
-To streamline the body he removed the mirrors from the cowl and added bar end units from Motogadget in Germany.
-The stock indicators were also replaced with inconspicuous fork leg LEDs to really streamline the bodywork.
+Sammy then had the frame, subframe and some of the engine covers sent off to be powder coated black.
+To balance the rear end he swapped the long stock mufflers for a pair of shortened Staintune exhaust with carbon sleeves.
+The new mufflers tuck nicely beneath the bikes unique tail section and tighten its proportions.
+To streamline the Ducati MH900e’s body he removed the mirrors from the cowl and added bar end units by Motogadget in Germany.
+The stock indicators were also replaced with inconspicuous fork leg LEDs to really slim things down.

-Next the bodywork was stripped back and repainted in a naval blue/grey scheme and the original contrasting decals recreated using carbon decals before a full clear coat.
-The bikes wheels were also given a coat of grey to match the bodywork before being treated to some fresh Dunlop rubber.
-While the bike was apart the engine was also given a freshen up with new belts and filters and it’ carbs were tuned to suit the new Staintune exhaust system.
+Next, the bodywork was stripped of its factory red scheme and repainted in a naval blue/grey scheme.
+The original contrasting decals were then recreated using carbon decals and applied prior to a coat of clear.
+The bike’s wheels were also given a coat of grey to match the bodywork before being wrapped in Dunlop performance rubber.
+While the bike was apart the engine was also given a freshen up with new belts and filters and the carbs tuned to suit the new exhaust.

-“I love the details on the MH and the smooth aluminium pieces on the dash.
+“I love the details on the MH900e and the smooth aluminium pieces on the dash.
 It’s a true masterpiece.
-I don’t call myself a bike builder but rather a customiser and take pride in turning goofy looking bikes, like the Kawasaki 650 KLR and turning them into unique pieces of machinery.”
+I don’t call myself a bike builder but rather a customiser and take pride in turning goofy looking bikes, like a Kawasaki 650 KLR, into unique pieces of machinery.”